 - Modern Military Aviation—This station explores the evolution of aviation technology and the nature of air warfare.
 It highlights the Lockheed Martin X-35B Joint Strike Fighter.

-- Pre-1920 Aviation—This station highlights the transformation of the aircraft from an exciting new invention to a machine of practical utility and features some early designs: the Caudron G.4, the Langley Aerodome A, the Nieuport 28C 1 and the SPAD XVI, and the only surviving WWI-era Sopwith Camel.
+- Pre-1920 Aviation—This station highlights the transformation of the aircraft from an exciting new invention to a machine of practical utility and features some early designs: the Caudron G.4, the Langley Aerodome A, the Nieuport 28C 1, the SPAD XVI, and the only surviving WWI-era Sopwith Camel.

 - Sport Aviation—Sport Aviation refers to any non-commercial, non-business and non-military flight.
 These aircraft are often homebuilt and can come in the form of hang gliders, fly gliders, sailplanes and others that date to the earliest days of aviation.
 Highlights in this station include the Grob 102 Standard Astir III, the Monnett Moni, the Bowlus du Pont I-S-2100 Senior Albatross Falcon and the Arlington Sisu 1A.